 Snowflake’s large growth in revenue and small increases in expense led the company to grow its net loss.
 It went from $190 million to $223 million.
 If the company can start to increase revenue at a rate that outpaces expenses, Snowflake could be on the path to profitability.

 And now the big Snowflake IPO question investors have is…

 Initially, Snowflake confidentially filed with the SEC.
 That meant the company’s filing didn’t need to be public until 15 days before its roadshows.
 Because of this, Snowflake was less likely to be affected by market fluctuations and investor criticism as it prepared to launch on the market.

-But on August 24, 2020, the Snowflake filing became public.
-Although the number of shares and the price range are unknown, the company is looking for a deal worth $2 billion.
+But on August 24, 2020, the Snowflake filing became public, and less than a month later the stock hit the market.
 Snowflake filed to trade on the NYSE under the ticker symbol SNOW.

 Investors should keep an eye out for the Snowflake IPO pricing.
 As the markets show signs of recovery from the coronavirus crash, the timing couldn’t be better for Snowflake stock.

 Amber Deter has researched and written about initial public offerings (IPOs) over the last few years.
 After starting her college career studying accounting and business, Amber decided to focus on her love of writing.
 Now she’s able to bring that experience to Investment U readers by providing in-depth research on IPO and investing opportunities.